What is server security?

 - Do not allow users to force shutdown/restart systems

-Shutting down or restarting a server can result in denial of service and unavailability of resources, so normal users should not be allowed this option.
+Shutting down or restarting a remote server can result in denial of service and unavailability of resources, so normal users should not be allowed this option.

 - Do not allow users to generate security audits.